 Burdekin Productivity Services

-Tahlia has started with Burdekin Productivity Services (BPS) in the Dry Tropics.
+Tahlia was hosted by Burdekin Productivity Services (BPS) in the Dry Tropics.
 BPS is an industry owned non for-profit company based in Ayr which provides sugar cane variety distribution, pest and disease management and agronomic advice to growers.
 Tahlia completed a Bachelor of Science (majoring in Ecology) at the University of Queensland.
 Having participated in a sugar cane intercropping research project during university, she is keen to build her knowledge of the sugar industry and work with growers in the Burdekin region.

 Participating in the QFF Graduate Program will be an invaluable opportunity for Tahlia to develop practical and communication skills to pair with her understanding of ecosystem dynamics and research.
 She is particularly interested in learning about the interface between natural areas management and agriculture, and how productive and resilient landscapes can be achieved and managed.
 With this paradigm experienced in the sugar cane industry and the adjacent reef systems, Tahlia is looking forward to learning applied agronomy and extension skills with BPS that can be used to achieve productive, profitable and sustainable outcomes for farmers.